Ranc58/34_timemachine/README.md

 # Timer for Websites That Steal Your Time

 This project helps to control time was spent on sites.
 It requires special extension for Chrome browser.
-After installing you can see 3min timer in right top.
 # Installing

 Install extension for Chrome browser [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija).